Horace Mann School: Divisions

 There are four divisions of Horace Mann, all co-educational: a Nursery Division (three-year-olds through kindergarten) located on 90th Street in Manhattan, a Lower Division (kindergarten through fifth grades) on the Horace Mann campus on Tibbett Avenue in Riverdale, a Middle Division (sixth through eighth grades) on the 246th Street campus in Riverdale, and an Upper Division (ninth through twelfth grades) also on the 246th Street campus.
 There is also the John Dorr Nature Laboratory, located on 275 acres of land in Washington Depot, Connecticut, used for extended field trips for classes of students starting in second grade and an orientation program for new students entering the Middle or Upper Divisions.
 The Dorr facility was recently renovated and is currently LEED-certified by the U.S. Green Building Council.

 Current tuition for students in the Lower Division through the Upper Division is $61,900 a year.
 Financial aid at the school is solely based on need.
 For the 2023–24 academic year, 15% of the students received more than $14 million in aid.

 Academics

 HM offers twenty-six Honors courses and six foreign languages.

-Students in the Upper Division are required to study English, United States history, biology, chemistry, or physics or both, geometry, algebra, and trigonometry, and also meet various requirements in the arts, computer science, health and counseling, and physical education.
+Students in the Upper Division are required to study English all four years, World History, United States history, biology, chemistry and/or physics, geometry, algebra, and trigonometry, and also meet various requirements in the arts, computer science or engineering, health and counseling, and physical education.
 Students must go beyond these basic requirements in at least some, if not all, subjects.
 They must also take at least through the level-three courses of either Chinese, French, Japanese, or Spanish.
 Half-credit foreign language classes are also offered for Greek and Latin.

 Starting in eleventh grade, students have more flexibility with their course requirements and can choose from a variety of electives, including biotechnology, calculus, economics, ethics, psychology, religion, political philosophy, United States legal history, art history, and statistics, among others.